lblod/app-meldingsplichtige-api/README.md

 ## Smoke test the automatic submission flow

-A `mu script` is available to smoke-test the automatic submission flow end to
+A `mu script` is available to test the automatic submission flow end to
 end: it publishes a besluitenlijst for gemeente Mechelen, posts it, and follows the job to completion.